Marvelon 28 Tablets

 - you are going to use other medicines (see also Taking Other Medicines)

-- you are going to be immobilised or are to have surgery (consult your doctor at least 4 weeks in advance)
+- your ability to move around is limited for a long period of time or you are to have surgery (consult your doctor at least 4 weeks in advance)

 - you have unusual, heavy vaginal bleeding